morinae/pet_modeling/README.md

 ```
 > [!NOTE]
 > This will reproduce the results (figures, tables) of our [paper](https://arxiv.org/abs/2305.16989) in the setup discussed there.
 Note further that step 5 automatically generates a .txt file which includes more detailed information on the reconstructions (compare with paper).

+> [!WARNING]
+> Caution is advised regarding the change of hyperparameters (including regularization parameters, hyperparameters of IRGNM, ...) as the reconstructions are not guaranteed to succeed for different choices.
+See again our [paper](https://arxiv.org/abs/2305.16989) for the concrete choices of the hyperparameters.

 ## Description of the code
 In the following we briefly describe the purpose of each code file.